 So it seems that our decision to base our branding on the region’s DNA (instead of physical characteristics) has made Brabant something of a trendsetter.
 Quite an achievement.
 In Brabant we like to fiddle and tinker, so we enjoy the challenge of breaking new ground.

-On that theme, we also have a new branding film for the region.
-Here again, the approach differs compared to other regions.
+On that theme, we made a branding film for the region, whose approach differs compared to other regions.
 The fact that we often saw the same generic type of film over and over again at presentations and during trade events inspired us to take a different tack.
 We feel that we have created something appealing and innovative.
-And… this film even won us a nomination for a ‘Gouden Reiger’ (for the best corporate film).
-We are incredibly proud of that achievement!
+You can watch this video here.

 Thank you, Gwen.

 Did you enjoy our interview with Gwen Zuring on regional branding and place brand management strategies of Brabant in the Netherlands?
 Please share and spread the word!